BuffaloBorn/aws_cert/review_questions/ch12_Security_on_AWS.md

 19.Which of the following describes how Amazon Elastic MapReduce (Amazon EMR) protects access to the cluster?

 - A. The master node and the slave nodes are launched into an Amazon Virtual Private Cloud (Amazon VPC).
 - B. The master node supports a Virtual Private Network (VPN) connection from the key specified at cluster launch.
 - C. The master node is launched into a security group that allows Secure Shell (SSH) and service access, while the slave nodes are launched into a separate security group that only permits communication with the master node.
 - D. The master node and slave nodes are launched into a security group that allows SSH and service access.

+Answer:

 20.To help prevent data loss due to the failure of any single hardware component, Amazon Elastic Block Storage (Amazon EBS) automatically replicates EBS volume data to which of the following?

-- A. Amazon EBS replicates EBS volume data within the same Availability Zone in a region.
+- **A. Amazon EBS replicates EBS volume data within the same Availability Zone in a region.**
 - B. Amazon EBS replicates EBS volume data across other Availability Zones within the same region.
 - C. Amazon EBS replicates EBS volume data across Availability Zones in the same region and in Availability Zones in one other region.
 - D. Amazon EBS replicates EBS volume data across Availability Zones in the same region and in Availability Zones in every other region.

+Answer: A